 This owner avoids calls and emails to avoid spending a dime or answering questions that may result in an expenditure – even in the future.
 The clever ones can respond to emails and still completely avoid approving work with vague statements.
 If we can track you down again, we may get approval for repairs.

-You got word that your property manager needs your input to take action on your home, and you are going to respond, but not without bullying him/her because you need to get aggression out because of the money that you are being “forced” to spend on your own home.
-If you are mean enough to your manager, maybe they will pay the price just to calm you down, or the vendor may give them a break on your behalf to stop the torture.
+You got word that your property manager needs your input to take action on your home, and you are going to respond, but not without bullying them, because you need to get aggression out for the money that you are being “forced” to spend on your own home.
+If you are mean enough to your manager, maybe they will pay the price just to calm you down, or the vendor may give them a break on your behalf to stop the abuse.